KyleGospo/docs.bazzite.gg/src/Advanced/scopebuddy.md

 ### Wait...
 This is all just bash!?

 Every config file for scopebuddy is a full bash script that is sourced before running gamescope and the game.
 This means if you are an advanced user you can do some really creative stuff!
+!!! note

+    ScopeBuddy has `read-only` access when run through steam!

 Some handy variables available to you are